-Several of the metal garden spinner's flower petals house LED lights for a total of 24 on each.
-The panel soaks up the sun all day and when the flower spins at night, you'll see a spinning circle of light.
+Several of the metal garden spinner's flower petals feature embedded LED lights.
+The solar panel soaks up the sun all day and when the flower spins at night, you'll see a spinning circle of light.

 • Solar-powered lighted flower-shaped wind spinner • Our patent-pending design has an integrated solar panel • Solar-powered bright LED lights add nighttime sparkle • LEDs light up at night for a dazzling show • Garden spinner looks great day and night • Made of metal with a painted finish

 Your Recently Viewed Items and Featured Recommendations